 The State Department website doesn’t estimate how long administrative processing takes.
 But it does say that applicants should wait 180 days for administrative processing to be completed before inquiring further with the Consulate.

 But administrative processing may take much longer than 60 days.
 Administrative processing is a black hole because the reason for the temporary delay is obscured and the length of that delay is uncertain.
 Our firm usually follows up to check on the status of administrative processing after 60 days.
-We typically first contact the consular post, then if no timely response is received, we consider the following steps:
+We typically first contact the consular post, then if no timely response is received, we consider the actions described below.

 - escalate the inquiry to a supervisor within the consular post